 Kefka Palazzo's backstory establishes that he was the first Magitek knight created, but the imperfections of the process drove him insane.
 It shows through the various acts he performs throughout the game including arson, poisoning Doma (made more impactful by showing how it affects the character of Cyan, whose wife and son die in the process), stabbing General Leo to death after the latter tries to stop him, killing the Espers at Thamasa (not caring about the deaths of the Magitek-armored minions accompanying him) and destroying the world halfway through the game.
 He seeks joy in destruction and is prone to laughing like mad amidst the chaos.
 He has also stated that he enjoys hearing people scream.
 Kefka absorbs the magic from the Warring Triad, so when he is finally defeated all of the magic disappears from the world and all the espers go extinct.
 While some of his dialogue is darkly comicalnote In the American localizations, changes due to translation can make Kefka appear charmingly affable at times to many people, more so in the SNES version than in the GBA version, his actions are portrayed in a horrific and often tragic light.
 He embodies despair, hatred and death and believes that life is meaningless, finding destruction fun because "precious lives" are lost.
 His personality and, to a lesser extent, his appearance is best summed up as the Final Fantasy -equivalent of The Joker.
 Dissidia: Final Fantasy shows Kefka in a bit different, extremely narcissistic light, evidenced when the player fights a mirror Kefka.
 "Oh, who's THAT handsome devil?!"
 He is also made more tragic a figure by the statement having his heart broken is a part-explanation for his insanity and that he can't express his emotions in any other way than laughing.
 He also elaborates on his philosophy of destruction: "Why create, when it will only be destroyed?
 Why cling to life, knowing that you have to die?
 None of it will have meant anything once you do!"

-Professor Hojo, the Mad Scientist from Final Fantasy VII, may not be the primary antagonist, but he is responsible for nearly everything bad happening in the game.
+The Mad Scientist Professor Hojo may not be the primary antagonist, but he is responsible for nearly everything bad happening in the game.
 Prior to the game proper, he injects Jenova cells into the womb of his wife, Lucrecia, in order to turn their son Sephiroth into a supersoldier.
 He later murders Aerith's father and experiments on both her and her mother, his research leading to the latter's death.
 Throughout the game he is implied to manipulate most, if not all, of Sephiroth's actions, because he thinks of Sephiroth as research he wants to see blossom.
-He tries to mate Aerith and Red XIII, experiments on the survivors of the Nibelheim massacre, murders Vincent, experiments on him and attempts to help his son destroy the world at the end of the game.]]
+He tries to mate Aerith and Red XIII, experiments on the survivors of the Nibelheim massacre, murders Vincent, experiments on him and attempts to help his son destroy the world at the end of the game.
 It was also implied that Hojo was the one, who wrecked one of the mako generators at the Nibelheim Reactor to lure Sephiroth to the reactor and receive his first clue about his possible origins before Crisis Core placed the implications of Genesis doing this act.
 Dirge of Cerberus reveals Hojo to have copied his mind into the body of an experimental supersoldier and used him to order other experimental supersoldiers to commit mass kidnappings and murders, with the ultimate goal of awakening Omega and fusing with it.
 Hojo can basically be summed up as the Final Fantasy equivalent of Dr. Josef Mengele.

 Fuhito, in one of the prequels, acts scientist for the original AVALANCHE.
 His mindset can be described in a single expression: Hojo's his hero.
 In addition to that, Hojo likes him a lot enough to seriously consider leaving Shinra to work with the guy.
 Fuhito found a way to copy part of Shinra's SOLDIER program.
 With the data he invents his own variant complete with monstrous degradation of the mind and turning the subject into monsters.
 He takes two of the SOLDIERs Zack later remembers and turns them into abominations on par with Hojo's aberrations.
 He later finds an ancient Ultimate Summon that has been broken long, long ago.
 He implants a piece in an innocent girl, transforming her into a weapon to be AVALANCHE's spearhead against Shinra, while the piece starts sucking out her life to rebuild itself.
 He establishes a firm powerbase to release the Summon, which is to burn the entirety of the world.
 In the end, he winds up taking it all and merging with it.
 We all know what happens when you do that.